Have you tried to search for statistics on cancer in Singapore?

 But in my opinion, the actual figures (number of cancer diagnoses, crude incidence rate and age-standardised incidence rate) could be higher because only diagnosed cases are recorded (after screenings or check-ups).

 What about those that didn’t go for check-ups?
 They might not even know they have cancer and it can go undetected until it’s too late.

 But eventually, complications will arise leading to a detection, which brings us to the next statistic.

-The lifetime risk of cancer is 1 for every 4-5 people in Singapore.
+The lifetime risk of cancer is 1 for every 4 to 5 people in Singapore.

 The odds of men and women in Singapore developing cancer by age 75 is 22.66% and 22.03%, respectively.